EngReteti/EngReteti/README.md

 ---

+### 🧠 Core Competencies
+* **Problem Solving:** Ability to decompose complex technical challenges into logical components.
+* **Critical Thinker:** Analyzing systems to ensure efficiency before implementation.
+* **Logical & Orderly:** Approaching development with a structured mindset for high-quality results.
+* **Encouraging:** Actively sharing knowledge to uplift the next generation of tech talent.

+---

 ### 🧩 Daily Logic Puzzle
 > **The Programmer's Riddle:**
 > I am a language without words.
 I am a structure without a building.
 I help you find things faster, but if I am not balanced, I become slow.
 What am I?